luminescent-oceans/luminescent-oceans/README.md

 <div align="center">

+I an uncomfortable with rpf/real person fiction yumes.
+I don't want to, nor will I interact with rpf content / yumes.
+You will be blocked.

 Please do not refer to our ’fictives’ as fictives.
 Please call us introjects.
 The term, fictive, for us is uncomfortable and we refuse to use endogenic terms, so with that please correct us if we ever do use them.

 Endogenic systems are on thin ice.
 This includes everything under the Endogenic umbrella.
 Such as Parogenic, Willogenic, Soulbonds, 'system hoppers', Tulpagenic, and etc. While we understand why some might believe they are an endogenic system, please approach us with caution.
 Claiming to be endogenic for personal gain is not something we condone.
 The main reason why we do not want you interacting with us is because we went through extreme prologned childhood trauma that is still ongoing.
 We did not just form a system because we wanted to.
 This is hell.
 And the disorder in itslef is trauma-based.